upros/acme-integrations/draft-ietf-acme-integrations.md

 ## Denial of Service against ACME infrastructure

-The intermdiate node (the TEAP-EAP server, or the EST Registrar) should cache the resulting certificates such that if the communication with the pledge is lost, subsequent attempts to enroll will result in the cache certificate being returned.
+The intermediate node (the TEAP-EAP server, or the EST Registrar) should cache the resulting certificates such that if the communication with the pledge is lost, subsequent attempts to enroll will result in the cache certificate being returned.

 As many ACME servers have per-day, per-IP and per-subjectAltName limits, it is prudent not to request identical certificates too often.
-This could be due to operator or installer error, with multiple configuration resets occuring within a short period of time.
+This could be due to operator or installer error, with multiple configuration resets occurring within a short period of time.

 The cache should be indexed by the complete contents of the Certificate Signing Request, and should not persist beyond the notAfter date in the certificate.

 This means that if the private/public keypair changes on the pledge, then a new certificate will be issued.
-If the the requested SubjectAltName changes, then a new certificate will be requested.
+If the requested SubjectAltName changes, then a new certificate will be requested.

 In a case where a device is simply factory reset, and enrolls again, then the same certificate can be returned.